 Wow, that was a long post!!!

-The next post in the series will be next week so don’t forget to check back.
-It will be about Re-Assessment of the Space.
+The next post in the series will be on Re-Assessment of Your Space so don’t forget to check back soon.